rubymem/bundler-leak/.github/ISSUE_TEMPLATE/bug_report.md

 **Branch/Commit:**

-Inform what branch/commit of Skunk.fyi you are using.
+Inform what branch/commit of bundler-leak you are using.

 **Expected behavior:**